devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 ```
 Then run the command to delete database - `drop databases <db-name>`

-#### 18. Unable to login with admin password or reset devtron admin password
+#### 18. Unable to login with admin password or reset Devtron admin password

 `Debug`